 People prefer domestic products - also in Germany.
-Even the liberal, international-minded, and urban (young) people in Germany do prefer regional produced products - it is even a trend.
+Even the liberal, international-minded, and urban (young) people in Germany do prefer regionally produced product.
+This is even a trend in Germany esp. for the progressive people in Germany.
 However, foreign firms can adjust their marketing strategy to mitigate this disadvantage.

 3. Transportation and travel

 This disadvantage for foreign companies is quite obvious.
 The products have to be shipped but also the managers must travel if they want to meet partners or visit the market.